By Marty Rosen

 But drive across the county line on Paris Pike (US 68 East/US 27 North) and you’ll feel it humming under your tires.
 You’ll see it in the gentle swell of bluegrass pastures and the gray bones of hand-stacked limestone fences.
 Stop by the side of the road, and you’ll hear the rhythm in the sound of thoroughbreds cantering in the breeze.
-Stroll through Paris, the historic county seat, and you’ll discover it in the slow, neighborly smiles of the lucky folks who call this place home.
+Stroll through Paris, the historic seat of Bourbon County, Kentucky, and you’ll discover it in the slow, neighborly smiles of the lucky folks who call this place home.

-In Paris, you’ll want to start your visit in the center of town at the Welcome Center (with its own replica Eiffel Tower!) and a year-round Farmer’s Market, where you can chat with the locals, pick up maps and directories, and shop for pumpkin butter, bars of old-fashioned soap, quilt squares and a full range of locally made artisanal crafts and food items.
+In Paris–a charming small town of around 10,000 residents–you’ll want to start your visit in the center of town at the Welcome Center (with its own replica Eiffel Tower!) and a year-round Farmer’s Market, where you can chat with the locals, pick up Kentucky maps and directories, and shop for pumpkin butter, bars of old-fashioned soap, quilt squares and a full range of locally made artisanal crafts and food items.

 Settled in the late 18th century, Paris is a compact city, scaled for walking, with a treasure-trove of early American architecture.
 The rough-hewn stone walls and centuries-old wooden beams of Duncan Tavern date back to 1788, when pioneers like Daniel Boone and legends like Aaron Burr dropped in to meet friends and raise a pint.
 (Nowadays, it’s the state headquarters of the Daughters of the American Revolution, who maintain a museum and genealogy library on site).